 MQTT is a great communication protocol for internet-connected devices of any size.
-It has proven especially helpful for linking up Internet-of-things (IoT) systems like a digital picture frame.
+It has proven especially helpful for connecting Internet of Things (IoT) systems like digital picture frames.

-In many articles here on this website, I am using MQTT to control the playback of the picture frame with Pi3d, forward data to a home automation system like Home Assistant, or automate tasks like presence detection to save energy.
+In many articles on this website, I have used MQTT to control the playback of the picture frame with Pi3d, forward data to a home automation system like Home Assistant, or automate tasks like presence detection to save energy.

-In principle, MQTT is very simple to set up and to operate, but every once in awhile, it just doesn’t work, and you may spend hours trying to find the bug only to eventually conclude that it was just a silly small thing that you forgot.
+In principle, MQTT is very simple to set up and operate, but occasionally, it just doesn’t work, and you may spend hours trying to find the bug only to eventually conclude that it was just a silly small thing you forgot.

-So the objective of this article is to save you a lot of time by systematically checking a few of the most common issues quickly.
+The objective of this article is to save you time by quickly and systematically checking a few of the most common issues.

 Have you installed the paho package?